 Requests for Information

 All requests for information are initiated by completing a Request for Information form.
-These requests include copies of scene sketch, mug shot, 10 print, rap sheets, line ups, reports, scene photos, and jail phone calls.
+These requests include copies of scene sketch, mug shot, 10 print, rap sheets, line ups, reports, scene photos, and case status updates.

 Failure to properly complete the Request for Information form may delay or negate the request.